vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/Notes.md

 ## ०७

-[^101]:

-    According to this system, the Lord's power of action (kriyāśakti) manifests time and space as 'paths' (adhvas).
-The path of space is a means of unifying and traversing insubstantial and substantial forms such as the intellect, the altar or image, the void.
-Despite this diversity, all these forms abide in consciousness and have their place of repose (viśrānti) in consciousness.

-[^102]:

-    On the path, all forms shine internally and externally through the outlets of consciousness; this is how they are created and mani fested.
-Consciousness, in its autonomy, shines as both the knowing subject and its object.
-The variety of objects, though not different from the knowing subject, appears as if different from it.

-[^103]:

-    The aspirant attains the nature of Bhairava by perceiving everything, from the all-consuming fire (kālāgni) said to abide at the bottom of the earth, to the highest principle, i.e., anāśritaśiva, in ascending order and unifying them into the singularity of I-Consciousness.
-NOTES 237

-[^104]:

-    Worlds of a variegated nature are included under the principle of earth.
-The sphere under which they shine is called the sphere of Brahmā.
-Similarly, other spheres, e.g., the sphere of praksti, the sphere of māyā, and the sphere of śakti, are wider than the preced ing one.
-All the principles from water to prakrti come under the sphere of prakrti.
-All the principles from puruṣa to māyā come under the sphere of māyā.
-The extent of the sphere of śakti extends up to the Sadāśiva principle.
-Thus, the number of spheres (andas) is four.
-The spheres are the masses of substance which have fallen from the state of energy.

 [^105]:

     According to this system, there are ten 'guardians of the quarters' in accordance with the number of directions.
 The guardians of each direction are composed of a group of ten, consisting of a superintending deity and nine subordinates.
 Taken as ten groups of ten guardians, the total number becomes 100 deities; therefore, they are known as the “Hundred Rudras" (Satarudras).